m-istighfar/FE-CRUD-Categories-Testing/readme.md

 - **Unit Test:** \
    a.
 Verify that the page title "Sign in to your account" is correctly rendered.\
    b.
 Confirm that the logo is correctly rendered using `getByAltText('logo')`.\
+   c.
+Ensure that the form can be submitted, and the token is correctly set in localStorage.

    ![1](./src/assets/images/1.png)

-   c.
+   d.
 Ensure that the labels "Your email" and "Password" are rendered correctly.\
-   d.
+   e.
 Validate that the "Sign in" button is rendered and working correctly, confirming form submission.\
-   e.
+   f.
 Ensure no unit tests fail.

    ![2](./src/assets/images/2.png)

 ### 2. Register Page

-- **Rendering:** Confirm that the register page is displayed accurately.
+- **Rendering:** Ensure that the register page is rendered correctly.
 - **Unit Test:** \
    a.
 Verify that the page title "Create your account" is correctly rendered.\
    b.
 Confirm that the logo is correctly rendered.\
+   c.
+Ensure that the registration form can be submitted, the new user is created, and navigation to the login page  occurs.

    ![3](./src/assets/images/3.png)